×

 Causes of Piles

-Straining puts pressure on veins in the anus or rectum, causing haemorrhoids.
-Any straining that increases pressure on the belly or lower extremities can cause anal and rectal veins to become swollen and inflamed.
-Haemorrhoids may develop due to:
+Straining puts pressure on veins in the anus or rectum, causing hemorrhoids.
+Increased pressure on the abdomen or lower extremities is prone to inflammation and swelling of the anal and rectal veins.
+Hemorrhoids may develop due to:

 • Pelvic pressure from weight gain, especially during pregnancy.